Powered by WHOOP

 • World-Class (only a handful of performers in the world are able to pull this off): Everything in the Elite level, but the Mobilizer also pulls in the CEO (of their Fortune 10 company) to come in and learn, share perspective, and chat before the meeting ends.

-There’s no exact answers.
-This is a thought exercise focused on getting you to think deeper before you take action so that those actions have the best possible shot at achieving the desired scenario you envision.
+There are no exact answers.
+This is a thought exercise designed to help you think more deeply before you take action, so those actions have the best possible chance of achieving the desired scenario you envision.

-STEP 3: List out what raises the standards and lowers the expectations
+STEP 4: List out what raises the standards and lowers your expectations.

 Most sellers I start coaching have the wrong perspective of their role.

 They think they are only a revenue generator.
 But to be an effective revenue generator, you need to be an effective value creator.
 We’re actually “creatives” in our role.
-Creative, in this context, doesn’t necessarily mean being creative (although that’s helpful), it means the act of creating.
+Creative, in this context, doesn’t necessarily mean being creative (although that’s helpful); it means the act of creating.
 In this case, creating value that was hidden or did not exist.
-The natural output of this flow is generating (outsized) revenue.
+The natural output of this flow is generating (outsized) revenue (which increases your income, which further amplifies your autonomy).

 With this reframe of your role in mind, think of standards not only as the inputs that you can control, but the things that actually deliver value, while the expectations are not just the outputs you cannot control, but they are the “pushy” behaviors seeking to drive revenue.